Introduction

 ACH = Filtered air volume per hour (m³/h) ÷ room volume (m³)

-Example: A room with a volume of 56 m³, to which 2,520 m³ of filtered air per hour is supplied, has an air exchange rate of 45 ACH.
-This corresponds to typical guidelines for ISO 7.
+Example: A room with a volume of 56 m³, to which 2,240 m³ of filtered air per hour is supplied, has an air exchange rate of 40 ACH.
+This is in line with the planning guideline for ISO 7.

-The challenge lies in finding the right target size: What ACH number is actually required for your ISO class — and how do you achieve it with the right hardware? 【1】【3】
+The challenge lies in finding the right target size: What ACH number is actually required for your ISO class, and how do you achieve it with the right hardware?

 Air exchange rate according to ISO class: overview of indicative values

-The additional VDI Guideline 2083 Part 1 in force in Germany adopts the ISO classification and supplements it with aspects such as energy efficiency and industry-specific information for microelectronics and photonics.【5】
+The VDI Guideline 2083 Part 1, which is applicable in Germany, completely adopts the ISO classification and supplements it with aspects such as energy efficiency and industry-specific information for microelectronics and photonics.
+VDI 2083 Part 19 (Tightness of clean rooms) is also relevant for calculating the excess air required to maintain the differential pressure: The denser the building, the less excess air the ventilation system must deliver.

 Laminar flow: When air velocity is more important than ACH

-At ISO 5 and below, the ACH number is largely irrelevant as a planning variable — the flow rate is decisive.
+With ISO 5 and below, the ACH number becomes largely irrelevant as a planning variable.
+The flow rate is decisive.

-Unidirectional flow (laminar flow) works on a different principle than turbulent mixed ventilation: The filtered air flows downwards from the HEPA filter surface in a uniform, parallel flow and removes particles directly from the working area instead of just diluting them.
+Unidirectional flow (laminar flow) works on a fundamentally different principle than turbulent mixed ventilation: The filtered air flows downwards from the HEPA filter surface in a uniform, parallel flow and removes particles directly from the working area instead of just diluting them.
+The entire ceiling area (or wall area in case of horizontal flow) must be covered with particulate filters, typically with a filter coverage level of over 80%.
+The air descends across the working area as a homogeneous, parallel piston and captures emitted particles in the shortest geometric path, without lateral backmixing.

-Consequence for interpretation: Who a Laminar Flow Box or a cleanroom cabinsconfiguration for ISO 5 plans, specifies the filter coverage area and FFU performance based on the target speed — not on the basis of an ACH number.
-The high air exchange rates (240-480 ACH) are then calculated as a result of laminar flow, not vice versa.【2】【3】
+Consequence for interpretation: Who a Laminar Flow Box or a cleanroom cabins-Configuration for ISO 5 plans, specifies filter coverage area and FFU performance based on target speed, not on the basis of an ACH number.
+The high air exchange rates (160+ ACH) are then calculated as a result of laminar flow, not vice versa.
+Anyone who sizes a laminar flow zone based on a fictitious ACH number is making a methodological mistake.

 Factors influencing the air exchange rate